 Institutional funding through this program is made available with the sole intention of supporting students’ living expenses (such as housing, food and travel expenses).
 This support enables students to participate in unpaid or low paid opportunities.
 Funding is not provided in lieu of compensation for work and supervisors are required to acknowledge in the Employer Verification Form that participating organizations are compliant with the US Department of Labor’s Fair Labor Standards Act (FLSA) and other applicable state and local legislation.

 Currently registered Columbia Engineering undergraduate students who meet the following criteria are eligible to apply:

-- A rising sophomore, junior or senior undergraduate student in good standing with at least a 3.0 G.P.A.
+- A rising sophomore, junior or senior undergraduate student in good academic and disciplinary standing with at least a 3.0 G.P.A.

 - A recipient of Columbia grant-based financial aid.
 If you are unsure if you receive grant-based financial aid, please contact the Office of Undergraduate Financial Aid & Educational Financing.

-- Secured an unpaid engineering internship for summer 2013 prior to the application deadline.
+- Secured an unpaid or low paying engineering internship for summer 2017 prior to the application deadline.

 Applicants who do not meet these criteria and incomplete applications will not be considered.

 Please note, by submitting an application, you authorize the Center for Career Education to conduct academic, disciplinary and financial aid checks to confirm program eligibility and inform funding decisions.
 Certain University policy violations may disqualify you from consideration for Columbia Engineering Internship Fund funding.